kgrzybek/modular-monolith-with-ddd/README.md

 ### 3.7 Modules Integration

-Integration between modules takes place only in an **asynchronous** way using Integration Events and In Memory Events Bus as broker.
-In this way coupling between modules is minimal and exists only on structure of Integration Events.
+Integration between modules is strictly **asynchronous** using Integration Events and the In Memory Event Bus as broker.
+In this way coupling between modules is minimal and exists only on the structure of Integration Events.

-**Modules don't share data** so it is not possible or desirable to create a transaction which spans more than one module.
-To ensure maximum reliability, [Outbox / Inbox pattern](http://www.kamilgrzybek.com/design/the-outbox-pattern/) are used.
-They provide accordingly *"At-Least-Once delivery"* and *"At-Least-Once processing"*.
+**Modules don't share data** so it is not possible nor desirable to create a transaction which spans more than one module.
+To ensure maximum reliability, the [Outbox / Inbox pattern](http://www.kamilgrzybek.com/design/the-outbox-pattern/) is used.
+This pattern provides accordingly *"At-Least-Once delivery"* and *"At-Least-Once processing"*.

 ![](docs/Images/OutboxInbox.jpg)

-Outbox and Inbox is implemented using two SQL tables and background worker for each module.
-Background worker is implemented using Quartz.NET library.
+The Outbox and Inbox is implemented using two SQL tables and a background worker for each module.
+The background worker is implemented using the Quartz.NET library.

 **Saving to Outbox:**